mharen/mharen.github.io/blog/2009/2009-06-amoeba-fever-problem.md

 This converges very rapidly so any additional terms beyond n=3 are insignificant here.

 This approach is not very accurate as it assumes linear growth of the population which is not promised, though I figured it’d be close.
-Being a programmer, I decided to write a <a href="http://jsbin.com/afoli">simple simulator</a> to just brute force the answer.
+Being a programmer, I decided to write a [simple simulator](http://jsbin.com/afoli) to just brute force the answer.

 This little in-browser JavaScript application runs through hundreds or thousands of “jars” to see how often the jar flourishes with life or dies out.
 I assume that if the population reaches 1000 amoebae that it will *never* die off (that is, the chances of it are small enough to consider it a win).
 In fact, flipping through my results shows that if a jar can survive 9 iterations, it’s almost certain it will flourish (a much lower standard would probably suffice).